30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 Botanic Bar Cafe

-A charming cafe where everything is plant based.
+A charming cafe where everything is plant-based.
 The owners are also behind Quinoa, and the food is really great here.

 Recommended: I love their pancakes.